mdriscollic/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Code (required).** User-created, based on name.
 *   **Fiscal year one (required).** The first fiscal year for the ledger.
 Ledgers can continue to be used for multiple fiscal years.
 If the fiscal year does not appear in the list, you can click **New fiscal year** to create a new one.
 *   **Status (required).** Select the status of the ledger: Active, Frozen, or Inactive.
 Active means the ledger is ongoing, Frozen means the ledger has been put on pause, and Inactive means the ledger is no longer in use.
 *   **Acquisition Units.** If you only want particular users within certain acquisition units to be able to edit the ledger, enter or select the Acquisition units from the drop-down list.
 You can select multiple units.
-If blank, any users with the appropriate permissions are allowed to edit the ledger's information.
+If blank, any users with the appropriate capabilities are allowed to edit the ledger's information.
 For more information, see [Settings > Acquisition units](../../settings/settings_acquisition_units/settings_acquisition_units/).
 *   **Enforce all budget encumbrance limits.**  This box is checked by default.
 Leave this box checked if you want the system to reject any encumbrances against funds related to this ledger that would exceed the available amount of the current budget.
 Uncheck this box to allow encumbrance amounts on the current year budget without restrictions.
 *   **Enforce all budget expenditure limits.**  This box is checked by default.
 Leave this box checked if you want the system to reject any expenditures against funds related to this ledger that would exceed the available amount of the current budget.
 Uncheck this box to allow expenditure amounts on the current year budget without restrictions.
 *   **Description.** A description of the ledger.